newchuyalong/libgdx-learning/Starter-classes-&-configuration.md

 #### Screen Orientation & Configuration Changes ####
 In addition to the targetSdkVersion, the `screenOrientation` and `configChanges` attributes of the activity element should always be set.

 The `screenOrientation` attribute specifies a fixed orientation for the application.
-Once can omit this if the application can work with both landscape and portrait mode.
+One may omit this if the application can work with with both landscape and portrait mode.

 The `configChanges` attribute is *crucial* and should always have the values shown above.
 Omitting this attribute means that the application will be restarted every time a physical keyboard is slid out/in or if the orientation of the device changes.
 If the `screenOrientation` attribute is omitted, a libgdx application will receive calls to `ApplicationListener.resize()` to indicate the orientation change.
 API clients can then re-layout the application accordingly.